Skip to main content

 How To Become A Senior Project Manager

-Along that path, we may pause for life events like starting a family, transitioning to another industry or organization, or even relocating to another country.
-Below are some recommendations for things that you could do on a regular basis to prepare you for a senior project manager role.
+Here are some recommendations for things to do on a regular basis to prepare you for a senior project manager role.

-Volunteer for projects and initiatives outside of your area of responsibility: Does your organization participate in corporate social responsibility/philanthropic causes?
+Volunteer for projects and initiatives outside of your area of responsibility: Does your organization participate in corporate social responsibility or philanthropic causes?
 Is there a call-out for volunteers to participate on a committee or board?

-These are great opportunities to expand your project management experience by taking on different tasks that you may not get to do in your main role.
-Also, this will demonstrate your ability to take on more responsibility and to possibly push yourself beyond your comfort zone and develop your problem-solving skills.
+These are great opportunities to expand your experience by taking on different tasks that you may not get to do in your main role.
+This will demonstrate your ability to take on more responsibility and push yourself beyond your comfort zone to develop problem-solving skills.

 Ask For Feedback Regularly